Remembering Tiger Woods’ first win in Las Vegas

 Woods made an easy birdie on the par-5 16th – he played TPC Summerlin’s four par-5s in 5 under in the final round – before parring the final two holes.

+"Don't celebrate yet, and don't talk to the media," Harmon recalled saying in his book, "The Pro."
+"You're probably going to be in a playoff with Davis Love III."

+Harmon was correct.
 Love recovered from the miscue at No. 10 by making birdie on the next hole and going eagle-birdie on the drivable, par-4 15th and the reachable 16th.
-He bogeyed the first playoff hole, however, after pulling his approach into a greenside bunker.
+Harmon and Woods headed to the driving range to prepare for the potential playoff.
+Woods hit several cut 3-woods off the practice tee, and it took a moment for Harmon to realize why.

+"If it came to a playoff, he wanted his opening tee shot to be in the fairway, but behind Davis' ball," Harmon wrote.
+"That would allow him to play first.
+If he struck the ball close to the hole, he could get the gallery into it and shift the momentum his way.

+"It was a masterful strategy, one that showed a level of maturity I could never have imagined from a 20-year-old."

 “We all knew he was going to win, but I didn’t want it to be today,” Love said.
 “We know how good he is.
 We know he’s the next force on TOUR.”